Prerequisites

 3. Start the UDF server

-.python3 udf.py
+python3 udf.py

-4. Declare your functions in RisingWave
+4. Declare external functions in RisingWave

-command to declare the functions you defined.
+In RisingWave, use the CREATE FUNCTION command to declare the functions you defined.

 CREATE FUNCTION gcd(int, int) RETURNS int